MBHallgren/moss_mkdocs/docs/index.md

 ## What is MOSS?

 MOSS is a fully automated analytical tool which provides phylogeny analyses about clinical isolates.
+It is designed to only use Oxford Nanopore long read data as input.

 ## What does MOSS produce?
 MOSS produces a pdf report about each isolates containing AMR genes, plasmids, virulence genes, mlst and much more.